MicrosoftDocs/visualstudio-docs/docs/python/includes/vs-2019/unit-testing-python-in-visual-studio.md

 ## Discover and view tests

-By default, Visual Studio identifies **unittest** tests as methods whose names start with `test`, while **pytest** has no required convention.
+By default, Visual Studio identifies **unittest** and **pytest** tests as methods whose names start with `test`.
 To see test discovery, do the following:

 1. Open a [Python project](../../managing-python-projects-in-visual-studio.md).

 1. Once the project is loaded in Visual Studio, right-click your project in Solution Explorer and select the **unittest** or **pytest** framework from the Properties **Test** tab.
    > [!Note]
-   > If you use the pytest framework, you'll need to specify test location and filename patterns using the standard pytest .ini configuration file.
+   > If you use the pytest framework, you can specify test location and filename patterns using the standard pytest .ini configuration file.
+By default, the workspace/project folder is used, with a pattern of `test_*py` and `*_test.py`.
 See the [pytest reference documentation](https://docs.pytest.org/en/latest/reference.html#ini-options-ref) for more details.

 1. After the framework is selected, right-click the project again and select **Add** > **New Item**, then select **Python Unit Test** followed by **Add**.